 I'm always looking for new investment opportunities to add to our portfolios.
 Here's what I'm researching right now.
 I'll let you know if any of these companies meet my buy criteria.

-For more than five years, Bryan has brought his expertise on high-yielding investments to the Cash Machine service.
+For almost a decade, Bryan has brought his expertise on high-yielding investments to the Cash Machine service.
 His main goal is to help income investors craft a portfolio that will pay a reliable income even during the worst of times.
 Read